Sofia2/c-api/README.md

 If you find any unexpected behavior while using this API, please feel free to contact us at [plataformasofia2@indra.es](mailto:plataformasofia2@indra.es).

-You may also report bugs or suggest enhancements via pull request.
+You may also report bugs or suggest enhancements via `pull` requests.

 ## Installation instructions